nikitavoloboev/data/README.md

 # [My Knowledge Wiki 📚](https://wiki.nikitavoloboev.xyz)

-This is my personal wiki where I share [everything I know](sharing/everything-I-know.md) about this world in form of an [online GitBook](https://wiki.nikitavoloboev.xyz).
+This is my personal wiki where I share [everything I know](sharing/everything-I-know.md) about this world in form of an [online GitBook](https://wiki.nikitavoloboev.xyz) hosted on [GitHub](https://github.com/nikitavoloboev/knowledge).

 If this is your first time visiting this wiki, take a look [here](meta/meta.md) as it describes this wiki, its structure and goals in a lot of detail.